Using STET and CONTINUE in TM1 Rules

-Often we want to tell TM1 to ignore this cell and move onto the next cell if a certain condition is met (or not met).
-To do this we would typically create a rule with the syntax of if x is true, then continue processing, otherwise ignore this cell.
+Stet and Continue allow us to ignore the current intersection or to continue down the rules to find the next rule that applies.
+To do this, we would typically create a rule with the syntax of if something is true, then continue processing, otherwise ignore.
 Stet and Continue allow us to have this flexibility.

 Example of Stet and Continue in a TM1 Rule